Hiyorimi/speech2textbot/Readme.md

 ## Installation

 1. Get your Yandex.SpeechKit API key at [Yandex Developer Center](https://developer.tech.yandex.ru).
-Paste it inside
-2. Make sure [Bot Father](https://telegram.me/BotFather) approves of your intentation to create another bot.
+2. Make sure [Bot Father](https://telegram.me/BotFather) approves your intentation to create another bot.
 If so, get a token.
 3. Install dependencies required for audio processing.
 Telegram uses OPUS for encoding voice messages, so:

 ```